“What didn’t kill me, didn’t make me stronger. It broke me wide open so I could see, release, and be… love, compassion and light.”

 Somewhat older young married woman and mother who struggled to hear and to be heard.

-Minister (priest) who sincerely cared for others, but who traded her treasures for outer acceptance in a system of hierarchy and lies.
+Minister (priest) who sincerely cared for others, but who traded her treasures for outer acceptance in an ecosystem tainted with hierarchy and lies.

 Yogi who finds solace and harmony through practicing the integration of body, mind and spirit.